aisnote/Firefox-Chrome-Share-Comparison/README.md

 | UI when sharing | Small window at tom of screen  | Strip below browser  | See note |

+#### Chrome extension selection
+It is possible to do share in either an extension or a packages application.
+It is not possible to do both audio \ video capture and share in an extension but this is possible using a packaged application.
+In the case of an extension then share could be done in the extension and audio \ video done on the drive by web page which uses the extension.

 ####  Firefox Preferences for Share